 VPP Application Instructions for the

-What follows are instructions for applying to the VPP corporate way to participate.
+What follows are instructions for applying to the VPP mobile workforce way to participate.
 We encourage you to involve employees and managers in completing your application.
 After OSHA reviews and accepts your written submission, we will schedule an onsite evaluation.